vanden/socketdemo/README.rst

 To run the client and server, open two terminals, change into the cloned git repositories directory in both.
 In one, run ``python3 server.py`` and in the other ``python3 client.py``.
+(If your system is configured so that the default python is python3, then run ``python server.py`` and ``python client.py`` instead.)
 Then, in the client terminal, type some text and hit Enter.
 Repeat.
 In either terminal, hit Crtl-C to shutdown the respective program.
 In the client terminal, you can also send an empty msg (just hit enter as distinct from hitting the space-bar then enter) to shutdown the client.

 REQUIREMENTS